Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: Recent Education Landscape

 \section{Recent Education Landscape}

-The recent development of AR/VR provides evidence that immersive elements are no longer a myth in learning context~\cite{Elmqaddem2019}.
-We highlight some important works related to computer-mediated education and relevant studies of AR/VR, as presented in \autoref{fig:e-learning}.
-Unfortunately, learners from disadvantaged families still find it hard to overcome the challenges imposed by COVID-19 because they lack stable network connection, powerful computer and digital skills~\cite{onyema2020impact}.
+The recent development of VR/AR provides evidence that immersive elements are no longer a myth in learning context~\cite{Elmqaddem2019}.
+We highlight some important works related to computer-mediated education and relevant studies of VR/AR, as presented in \autoref{fig:e-learning}.

 \textbf{Computer-mediated Education.} Since the outbreak of COVID-19, the lack of high-quality learning materials and efficient teaching tools has posed a threat to traditional classroom-based education.
 Learning remotely through a video conferencing system has provided an opportunity to maintain lecturing and communicating activities.
-However, the HCI community also identified some challenges arising from remote teaching~\cite{CHI-21-onlinelearning}.
+However, the human-computer interaction (HCI) community also identified some challenges arising from remote teaching~\cite{CHI-21-onlinelearning}.
 For instance, students may find it challenging to pay continuous attention because of multitasking and unexpected interruption.
 They tend to experience decreased learning efficacy as live streaming learning costs a longer time and reduced engagement/collaboration because the learning environment changes from a community-based public area supported by various university facilities to a private space with limited resources.
 Researchers proposed several solutions to mitigate the deficiency or weakness for both teachers and students during the live streaming course, e.g., establishing the voice-based conversational agents to engage natural interaction~\cite{Sara-chi20-onlineEDu}, assigning learning tasks to learners and improving motivational beliefs~\cite{zhang2019investigating}, boosting explanation quality and presentation skills~\cite{shoufan2019motivates}.

 Durham University developed a multi-touch and multi-user desk to boost children's mathematical skills in a collaborative and interactive way~\cite{higgins2012multi}.
 Pupils can work together to solve problems and answer questions through some inventive solutions.
 Compared to traditional paper-based activities, the multi-touch table can improve mathematical flexibility and fluency and promote higher levels of active student engagement.